History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Collections of Gillow furniture

-One of the most famous owners was Sir George Middleton, a staunch Royalist in the Civil War.
+One of the most famous owners of Leighton Hall was Sir George Middleton, a staunch Royalist in the Civil War.
 Middleton was knighted and then made a baronet in one single day of fighting at Durham in 1642.
 He was also the only owner in the history of Leighton Hall to be a Protestant.

 Even during the darkest days of the Reformation, the owners of Leighton were Catholics, and there was always a priest in the house, though he often had to be hidden!